Use of the

 The Latvians had nothing to smile about when they surrendered, their future was an unknown.
 The Latvians did not know ahead of time that the Allies had agreed to return foreign nationals and combatants to their country of origin.
 The Latvians pictured in this photograph were turned over to the Russians.
 Those who were not executed forthwith were hauled off to forced labor camps in Russia.

 Unrelated to the above photograph, the photograph below was shared during an internet discussion on the above photograph.
 The person who shared it did not know it's source, he had found it somewhere on the internet.
 He had saved it because the soldier in the foreground is carrying an M1 carbine.

 Claus identified the building in the background as Amalienborg Palace in Copenhagen, home of the Danish Royal family.
 The helmet and uniform on the soldier in the foreground was worn by the Danish Civil Defense.
 During the war Denmark was allowed to retain it's palace guard, but not their Civil Defense forces.
 Claus indicated this was probably a member of the Danish resistance.
-The soldier in the background is an unknown (if you recognize the helmet or uniform, please contact me).
+The soldier in the background is an unknown.

 When the Civil Defense forces were active before the war, the M1 carbine was unavailable.
 During the final weeks of the war, as the inevitable became obvious, Danish Resistance members seized weapons from the Axis troops, who surrendered them.
 It's clear the soldier captured, stole, or otherwise made off with the weapons he's carrying.
 The M1 carbine appears to be his weapon.